Madelene/100-days-of-code/log.md

 - TAing at Wyncode, helping students with forking/cloning on GitHub and their Rails projects.

 **Thoughts:** Looking for a job is frustrating, but I'm trying to take things one step at a time, always moving forward and learning.

+### Day 13: January 11, 2018 Thursday

+** Today's Progress** :
+- Worked on a blockchain tutorial (in JavaScript and Ruby)

+**Thoughts:** It was interesting to learn that if one block is changes, all subsequent blocks would need to be changed.